ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 1.md

 #### Creating or Replacing Procedures

-If a user wants to change the stored procedure's parameters or main frame while retaining the name of an existing stored procedure, a muser use the CREATE OR REPLACE PROCEDURE to recreate the stored procedure
+If the user wants to change the stored procedure's parameters or main frame while retaining the name of an existing stored procedure, the user use the CREATE OR REPLACE PROCEDURE to recreate the stored procedure

 ##### Example